pathakraul/blog/content/post/writing-markdown-latex.md

 tags = []
-title = "Writing content with Markdown, LaTeX, and Shortcodes" math = true
+title = "Writing content with Markdown, LaTeX, and Shortcodes" math = true summary = "Content can be written using [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet), [LaTeX math](https://en.wikibooks.org/wiki/LaTeX/Mathematics), and [Hugo Shortcodes](http://gohugo.io/extras/shortcodes/).
+Additionally, HTML may be used for advanced formatting.<!--more--> This article gives an overview of the most common formatting options."
 +++
+{{% toc %}}
 Content can be written using [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet), [LaTeX math](https://en.wikibooks.org/wiki/LaTeX/Mathematics), and [Hugo Shortcodes](http://gohugo.io/extras/shortcodes/).
 Additionally, HTML may be used for advanced formatting.<!--more--> This article gives an overview of the most common formatting options.

 ## Sub-headings